Neck and Back Injuries

 Discs can be damaged and worn down over time.
 Discs may also be damaged by trauma.
 When discs are damaged, they become herniated or bulging and can cause pinched nerves (slipped disc).
 Disc injuries cause severe pain.
 Herniated cervical discs may cause neck pain, shoulder pain, headaches, arm pain, tingling and numbness in the arm and fingers and in the most serious cases, paralysis.
 Herniated discs and the lumbar spine also cause severe back pain.
 They may also cause leg pain, numbness or tingling in the legs, feet or toes.
-The back and neck also have an intricate system of tendons, ligaments and muscles which support the back.
-These muscles, tendons and ligaments may also be injured.
+The back and neck also have an intricate system of tendons, ligaments, and muscles which support the back.
+These muscles, tendons, and ligaments may also be injured.

 Treatment for neck and back injuries usually begins with pain and anti-inflammatory medications and physical therapy.
 If these treatments do not provide relief, the physician will likely order an MRI.
-The MRI is probably the most useful tool in accurately diagnosing neck and back injuries.
+The MRI is probably the most useful tool for accurately diagnosing neck and back injuries.
 When medicine and therapy fail to help the physician may recommend more aggressive treatment such as epidural steroid injections.
 When these treatments are unsuccessful, disc injuries sometimes require surgery.
-Back and neck injuries are probably the most common and most disabling of all work injuries.
+Back and neck injuries are probably the most common and most disabling of all workplace injuries.

 Cause Of Back And Neck Injuries